niuers/Distributed-System-Design-Review/Stream Processing.md

 4. Samza and Kafka Streams replicate state changes by sending them to a dedicated Kafka topic with log compaction, similar to change data capture
 5.

+## Lambda Architecture
+1. Lambda is a distributed data processing architecture that leverages both the batch and the real-time streaming data processing approaches to tackle the latency issues that arise out of the batch processing approach.
+It joins the results from both approaches before presenting them to the end-user.
+2. The architecture has typically three layers:

+Batch layer
+Speed layer
+Serving layer

+## Kappa Architecture
+1. In Kappa architecture, all the data flows through a single data streaming pipeline as opposed to the Lambda architecture, which has different data streaming layers that converge into one.
+2. Kappa contains only two layers: Speed, which is the streaming processing layer, and serving, which is the final layer.